 - Bake for 9-11 minutes, and they will look white with just a hint of golden brown along the edges.
 They may look underdone, but when you leave them on the cookie pan for about a minute, this helps to firm them up a little.
 At this point, move them to a cooling rack to finish.

 VANILLA BEAN ICING

-- Add the powdered sugar, vanilla bean paste, and 2 TBSP of milk into a stand mixer bowl or use a hand-held mixer and mix till all the sugar is smooth.
-I like my icing a little on the thinner side, so I add the other 2 TBSP of milk.
+- Add the powdered sugar, vanilla bean paste, and 2 tablespoon of milk into a stand mixer bowl or use a hand-held mixer and mix till all the sugar is smooth.
+I like my icing a little on the thinner side, so I add the other 2 tablespoon of milk.
 You will have to judge how thick or thin you want the icing on your cookies.
 I take a measuring teaspoon spoon and pour it on the top of the cookie.
 Turn the spoon around and in a circle movement smooth it over the top of the cookie.
 Do this for each one.